Zyzzyva0381/windy-blog/src/content/posts/test-post.md

 ---
-title: test-post
+title: Zen
 published: 2025-08-01
 description: ''
 image: ''
 tags: []
-category: 'test'
+category: 'Zen'
 draft: false
 lang: ''
 ---

-# Test Post
+# Zen

 How pathetic to survive, to wane or to thrive.